 At Andover-Harvard Library

-Use the search box on the home page to search the Andover-Harvard finding aids (also called folder lists, registers, inventories, or guides) that describe the contents of its manuscripts and archives collections or browse the finding aids.
+Search the Andover-Harvard finding aids (also called folder lists, registers, inventories, or guides) that describe the contents of its manuscripts and archives collections or browse a topical list.
 Most of these collections are of unpublished material; if you are looking for printed books or journals, use those tabs in the search box.
 An appointment is necessary to use any manuscript or archival collection at Andover-Harvard Library.
 See the Requesting Services page for more information.

 A search in HOLLIS+, Harvard’s online library catalog, is a good place to start looking for materials held by archives and special collections at Harvard.